intel/nauta/docs/installation-and-configuration/Installation_Process/IP.md

 ### Configuration File Creation

-To modify Nauta's Configuration file to define your proxy, network quirks and filesystem preferences.
-To create the configuration file:
+To modify Nauta's Configuration file to define your proxy, network quirks, and file system preferences.
+To create the configuration file, follow these steps:

 1. Copy the Configuration file example information: [Configuration File Information](../Configuration_Tasks_Variables/CTV.md).